-Now I’m going to step on some toes here, but first, a personal story.
+Now I may step on some toes here, but first, a personal story.

-I was FORCED to make some decisions about what I owned.
+I was FORCED to make quick decisions about what I owned.
 You may not have to do this as radically as I did but making choices is still within your power.

 Let’s talk about our closets, shall we?
 Full of clothes, shoes, and heaven only knows what else.

-(My closet before we changed the doors and I organized it. ~don’t judge!)
+(My closet in my previous home before we changed the doors and I organized it. ~don’t judge!)